ChicagoHAI/idea-explorer/docs/IDEAHUB_INTEGRATION.md

 # IdeaHub Integration Guide

-Idea Explorer can automatically fetch research ideas from [IdeaHub](https://hypogenic.ai/ideahub/) and convert them into the Idea Explorer YAML format using GPT-4.
+Idea Explorer can automatically fetch research ideas from [IdeaHub](https://hypogenic.ai/ideahub/) and convert them into minimal YAML format (v1.1).

 ## Overview

 IdeaHub is a platform for sharing and discovering research ideas.
 This integration allows you to:
 1. **Fetch** ideas from IdeaHub URLs
-2. **Convert** them automatically to Idea Explorer format using GPT-4
+2. **Convert** them to minimal Idea Explorer format (preserves only provided info)
-3. **Submit** them directly to run experiments
+3. **Submit** them directly - agent will research missing details
+4. **Run** autonomous experiments with agent-driven resource discovery

 ## Setup